Here's Everything You Need To Know About The New Samsung Galaxy S8

 This speaks to the power of the device's default internals.

-It's powered by a ten nanometer, 64-bit octa core (one 2.3GHz quad-core and one 1.7GHz quad-core) processor designed to produce higher performance while consuming less power.
+It's powered by a 10-nanometer, 64-bit octa core (one 2.3GHz quad-core and one 1.7GHz quad-core) processor designed to produce higher performance while consuming less power.

 If you have smart home gadgets, you can now control them with one app called Samsung Connect.